-Royal Navy Dockyard, Bermuda, circa May 1847.
+Royal Navy Dockyard, Bermuda, circa May 1847, bottom one 1858.
 Paintings by Gaspard Le Merchant Tupper

 A repeat visitor who began his Bermuda visits in 1890, he was an impressionist who regarded Bermuda as a pastel paradise.
 One of his Bermuda works, dated 1908, is a view of Church Street, looking east with the cathedral dominating.
 Although it is a watercolour, the street appears to have been painted with white gouache.
 His painting reflects how the streets and roads of Bermuda where then made, with Bermuda limestone, giving them a white appearance.